Table of Contents

 Summary

-- Definition: Revenue attribution methodology that credits multiple customer touchpoints rather than single interactions
+- Revenue attribution methodology that credits multiple customer touchpoints rather than single interactions

-- Core Value: Provides accurate visibility into channel and campaign performance across complex B2B buyer journeys
+- Provides accurate visibility into channel and campaign performance across complex B2B buyer journeys

-- Primary Models: Linear, U-Shaped, W-Shaped, and Full Path attribution with varying credit distribution strategies
+- Primary models include Linear, U-Shaped, W-Shaped, and Full Path attribution with varying credit distribution strategies

-- Business Impact: Enables data-driven budget optimization and proves marketing ROI through comprehensive pipeline tracking
+- Enables data-driven budget optimization and proves marketing ROI through comprehensive pipeline tracking

 Why Multi-Touch Attribution Matters for B2B SaaS

-Sales and Marketing Alignment: Multi-touch attribution provides shared visibility into how marketing and sales activities collectively drive pipeline progression and revenue outcomes.
+- Creates shared visibility into how marketing and sales activities collectively drive pipeline progression

 According to HubSpot research, 76% of marketers using multi-touch attribution report improved budget efficiency through better identification of high-impact channels and tactics.